terminalcloud/apps/docs/imbers.md

 ## Usage

-Just spin-up your container based on this snapshot and click over "Check your installation here".
+Just spin-up your Terminal based on this snapshot and click over "Check your installation here".

-The process will be runing as background jobs.
-To send them back to the front (if you want to stop them for instance), execute `fg` in the console.
+The process will be running as background jobs.
+To send them back to the front (if you want to stop them, for instance), execute `fg` in the console.

 ### Imbers location